wso2/docs-is/en/docs/learn/configuring-multi-tenancy.md

 ## Try it out

-1. Log in to the [WSO2 Identity Server User Dashboard](https://localhost:9443/dashboard) using pickup-eats user credentials.
+1. Log in to the [WSO2 Identity Server User Dashboard](https://localhost:9443/dashboard) using the pickup-eats user credentials.

     - **Username:** cameron@pickup-eats.com
     - **Password:** cameron123